 She has been a non-resident expert with Vidhi Centre for Legal Policy.
 She was the recipient of the Abe Greenbaum Fellowship for 2018 by School of Taxation and Business Law, University of New South Wales, Sydney where she conducted research on arbitration and taxation and place of effective management.
 She was one of the awardees of a Research Excellence Award by the University in 2018.

 She has completed her BCL from University of Oxford as a KC Mahindra Scholar.
 Ashrita has also worked as an Associate in the Mergers and Acquisitions practice of Luthra and Luthra Law Offices, New Delhi.

-Her research interests lie in studying the interface between taxation law and constitutional law, fiscal federalism, tax payer rights and international taxation from the perspective of developing countries.
+Her research interests lie in studying the interface between taxation law and constitutional law, fiscal federalism, budget policy and international taxation from the perspective of developing countries.